NilFoundation/dbms-python/docs/logging.rst

     requests_log.setLevel(logging.DEBUG)
     requests_log.propagate = True

-If python-arango's default HTTP client is overridden, the code snippet above may not work as expected.
+If python-dbms's default HTTP client is overridden, the code snippet above may not work as expected.
 See :doc:`http` for more information.